pointfreeco/swift-composable-architecture/README.md

 ## Community

-There is an active community of [Point-Free](http://www.pointfree.co) viewers and avid

 If you want to discuss the Composable Architecture or have a question about how to use it to solve a particular problem, there are a number of places you can discuss with fellow [Point-Free](http://www.pointfree.co) enthusiats: